 If you have taken the Warner Bros.
 VIP Studio Tour I believe that you will be disappointed by the Sony Studio Tour Los Angeles like I was.
 The Sony lot is extremely small compared to Warner Bros., and there is very little to see.
-Getting there was an interesting challenge for my friend and I as the address they give you for the parking lot is not actually where the parking lot is.
+Getting there was an interesting challenge for my friend and me as the address they give you for the parking lot is not actually where the parking lot is.
+I hope this honest review will help you decide if this tour is right for you.

 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.

 The website and the people reserving your tour on the phone will say that you will park on Washington Blvd, but the parking lot is actually under the Sony Pictures building off of Madison.
 The only option for parking is to valet.
-Be prepared to have someones on you for a tip.
-Once you leave your car and head to the elevators you will get off at the lobby where you will see the glass room where you check-in for tours.
+Be prepared to have some ones on you for a tip.
+Once you leave your car and head to the elevators you will get off at the lobby where you will see the glass room where you check-in for tours. *Please note that I took the tour in 2013 so parking could have changed.

 After everyone in the tour group has taken a picture you will be taken to a screening room to watch a film on the history of the studio.
-At the end of this, we saw a preview for a new Bradley Cooper movie called Aloha which my friend and I later decided was our favorite part of the tour.
+At the end of this, we saw a preview for a new Bradley Cooper movie called Aloha which my friend and I later decided was the most exciting part of the tour.

 Unlike the Warner Bros. tour, your Sony guide will not ask what shows or movies you like that Sony has done as there is not much that they are able to show you.
 I did not get the feeling that every tour is different.
 We walked across the street and onto the Sony lot.
 We were brought to the Columbia Pictures building which had a different name on the front for the day since it was being used for a scene in Ray Donovan.